nhsconnect/national-authentication/pages/Technical Overview/Tech_Actors.md

 sidebar: overview_sidebar
 permalink: Tech_Actors.html
 toc: true
-summary: A brief introduction to Technical Overview of NHS Identity.
+summary: A brief introduction to the Actors involved in the Authentication and Authorisation.
 ---

 ## Introduction